XenitAB/xenitab.github.io/docs/xks/developer-guide/scheduling-scaling.md

     effect: "NoSchedule"
 ```

-If it's okay that your batch job run on other `nodes` as well you can use `pod affinity`.
+If it's okay that your pod run on other `nodes` as well as the batch node you can use `pod affinity`.
+This way your pod will be able to run even if the specific node type isn't available.

 ```.yaml
 apiVersion: v1